DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 You'd rather democratise this process so any one of your colleagues can run it without need access to SQL server or knowledge of SQL.

 ## Proposed Solution
-You want to turn this process into an API, so anyone with internet access can pass an array of exam scores into a URL and be presented with a json with the statistical description.
+You want to turn this process into an API, so anyone with the internet can pass an array of exam scores into a URL and be presented the statistical description they need.
 You've heard a bit about AWS and think it may be a good platform to develop your project.

 ## A discussion of terms
 Before we go on, it may useful to briefly talk through some terms which we'll be using through this post.